What is it?

-An exemption under Article 71(1) (EU) Regulation 2018/1139 permits flight in the EU member airspace in case of urgency or an unforeseen situation.
+An exemption under Article 71(1) of UK Regulation 2018/1139 (the UK Basic Regulation) permits flight in the UK airspace in case of urgent operational need or an unforeseen situation.

-If you’re an individual you can apply as long as your aircraft is registered in the UK.
+You can apply as long as the aircraft is registered in the UK.

-If you need an exemption for a fleet of aircraft we need you to tell us the aircraft type.
+If you need an exemption for a fleet of aircraft, we need you to tell the CAA the aircraft type.

 If you are applying for a repeat exemption, you need to provide your previous exemption number.

-Once you've paid and submitted your form, your application will be passed for assessment.
+Once you have paid and submitted your form, your application will be passed for assessment.

 At this stage, you may be contacted for further supporting information.